-Chip and PIN credit cards do not appear to be much different from a standard card.
+Chip-and-PIN credit cards do not appear to be much different from a standard card.
 You also might not see the computer chip, which sometimes is inside the card.
 It stores a personal identification number (PIN).
-Instead of swiping the card and signing for a purchase, the card holder punches in the PIN.
+Instead of swiping the card and signing for a purchase, the cardholder punches in the PIN.

+The chip-and-PIN cards (sometimes called "Smart Cards") are designed to prevent credit card fraud.
 Magnetic strip cards can be "cloned" using a technique called skimming.
 Visitors dealt with this common travel scam.
 But residents of these countries were also targeted.
-This had become such a widespread problem in Europe that the chip and PIN technology gladly was accepted.
+This had become such a widespread problem in Europe that the chip-and-PIN technology gladly was accepted.

-Chip and PIN Credit Card Countries
+Chip-and-PIN Credit Card Countries

-Although the technology first took hold in the United Kingdom, it has since been accepted in other parts of Europe, as well as Asia, South America and North America.
-Canada has been moving toward a chip and PIN system for several years, as are banks in Mexico.
+Although the technology first took hold in the United Kingdom, it has since been accepted in other parts of Europe, as well as Asia, South America, and North America.
+Canada has been moving toward a chip-and-PIN system for several years, as are banks in Mexico.
 About 50 countries are working with the technology.

 Results vary, but fraud has been prevented because of the new technology.
 Cloning cards with chips is impossible, as is forging a PIN.